Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 | ✅ Reporting + Teamwork Tools + Projects | ❌ No BI Analytics (Elite only) |

-The Bottom Line 👉 Team delivers core practice management with automated billing efficiency Canopy can’t match, at less than half the per-user price point and without module calculations.
+The Bottom Line 👉 Team delivers core practice management with automated billing efficiency Canopy can’t match, at well under half the per-user price point of Canopy Plus and with nothing metered.

 Uku Elite Plan: $48/member/month